 Data security requirements are increasingly important as consultants access client systems remotely.
 Your agreement should specify security practices: password requirements, encryption standards, restrictions on data storage locations, and protocols if a breach occurs.
 Require that the consultant notify you immediately if confidential information is compromised.
 Consequences of breach should be clearly stated, specifying that injunctive relief is available and that the breaching party will be liable for any losses resulting from unauthorized disclosure.

-5. Intellectual property rights
+Intellectual property rights

 Most clients require complete ownership transfer through work-for-hire provisions or assignment clauses.
 The consulting agreement should state that all work product created during the engagement becomes the exclusive property of the client upon payment.
 This includes not just final deliverables but also draft materials, research, and any derivative works.
+For a deeper look at how IP ownership is structured in professional engagements, see our guide to intellectual property contracts.

-| IP Approach | Ownership | Best For | Key Consideration |
+| IP approach | Ownership | Best for | Key consideration |

 | Work-for-hire | Client owns everything created | Custom deliverables specific to client needs | Requires explicit contract language |